Dallinger/Dallinger/docs/source/dummies_node.rst

 	        """Generate a random binary string."""
         	return "".join([str(random.randint(0, 1)) for i in range(2)])

-That's every for Node, next we'll move on to the class Vector.
+That's everything for Node.
+Next we'll move on to the class ``Vector``.
 Don't worry things will be easier (and shorter) going out.